edwinchoate/edwinchoate.github.io/_posts/2016-02-04-change-your-screen-resolution-from-the-command-line.md

 date: 2016-02-04
 ---

 The first time I hooked up my MacBook Pro to my Dell monitor, I was disappointed.
-I expected the screen resolution on my monitor to be a little higher than <span style="color: red;">1140 x 768</span>.
+I expected the screen resolution on my monitor to be a little higher than 1024 x 768.
 Lacking HDMI input, I was forced to use a [Mini DisplayPort to VGA Adapter](http://www.apple.com/shop/product/MB572Z/B/mini-displayport-to-vga-adapter).
 I thought I was stuck at first, but then I came across a great solution: [cscreen](http://www.pyehouse.com/cscreen/).

 Cscreen is a tool that allows you to bypass the regular resolution settings on OSX.
 (You can download it [here](http://www.pyehouse.com/cscreen/).)
 Cscreen is quite simple and you can learn how to use it in just five minutes.
 To install, just place the cscreen executable in /usr/local/bin/.